sentiampc/sentialabs.github.io/_drafts/2016-09-23-Serverless-Screenshot-Service.md

 ===============
 This is my first project in NodeJS, so bare with me (I'm more of a Python guy), any tips or PR's are greatly appreciated 😄

 When you download the project, you can just run a `npm install`, to get all the requirements installed, and get going.
 If you want to follow along from scratch, read on.
-Be sure to install the latest serverless version (`npm install -g serverless`).
+Be sure to install the latest Serverless version (`npm install -g serverless`).

 Overview